HalfHashd/States-ing-08.13.2025/README.md

 # States-ing
-(Placeholder 08.13.2025):
+(Placeholder 08.13.2025):</br>
 The main idea: I am attaching projects to the ENS (seems to be original idea) and coverting the ENS as a project identity, etc.
-Also, crucially, taking theGraph to where it has not gone  before (I think?): I want to make the subGraphs to have “dynamic” end points, with or without AI as the new API.
+Also, crucially, exploring uses of **theGraph** to have subGraphs to have “dynamic” end points, with the AI as the new API<sup>™</sup>.

 I am trying to get this concept flushed out.
 I am thinking that the project platform is the main platform and value proposition.
 The ENS is critical to its identity and being a wallet.
 The Graph and Chainlink are the services.

 Right now: from halfa**d to halfhash’d.
 Help me out.
 This is the project I am thinking to do at the EthGlobal 08.15-17 in NYC.
 This evolved form the nxui.net, which is now a feature to this Stats-ing.

 All below are to be filled out...
+(08.14.2025.
+This is on hold, as I am working on the hubpal.org idea and project.)
 =====
 # ____<sup>™</sup>.net